 What types of maintenance and upkeep are required?
 When software is installed on a company's on-site workstations or servers, regular updates to that technology are often required and may be cumbersome to plan for and manage.
 Updates to HR information technology are often made automatically with software available online through an Application Service Provider (ASP) or Software as a Service (SaaS) model.

 If the software is available online, through an ASP or SaaS model, the provider should offer daily backups, backup servers, and added protective layers.
 Additional systems and procedures should be in place to safeguard information from being lost or accessed by unauthorized personnel.
 HR, in consultation with other managers, should have exclusive authority to decide who will be allowed access to the HR information technology and what degree.

 Employee access should be a given, considering the widespread, general access to computers.

 The majority of the employee population have internet access at home.
-Employee self-service provides huge potential to save time and money.
+Employee self-service provides a huge potential to save time and money.
 A good self-service system will guide employees smoothly through entering information about themselves and their dependents.

 These are additional questions to answer as you assess your organization’s Human Resources information technology needs.